PHOTO: © Wonge Bergmann

-Ryoji Ikeda is known as an electronic tinkerer who composes light, pixels and data into large sound installations.
-How does a digital sound artist move in an analog world of strings and percussion?
-The Ensemble Modern, which has had its finger on the pulse for decades, embarks on a meditative journey through Ikeda's harmonic world.
-Under the sober title "music for strings", three duos ("Mirror") and two works for nine strings come together to create a contemplative soundscape.
-In "Mirror", two musicians begin at a long table, playfully approaching each other, crossing paths and moving away again - musically too.
+Ryoji Ikeda is known as an electronic innovator who composes light, pixels, and data into large-scale sound installations.
+How does a digital sound artist navigate an analog world of strings and percussion?
+The Ensemble Modern, which has been at the cutting edge for decades, embarks on a meditative journey through Ikeda’s harmonious world.
+Under the understated title “Music for Strings,” three duets (“Mirror”) and two works for nine string players come together to form a contemplative soundscape.
+In “Mirror,” two musicians begin at a long table, drawing closer to one another as they play, crossing paths, and then drifting apart again—musically as well.

 Ensemble Modern